 What is celiac disease?

-Celiac disease is an autoimmune disorder that results from the response of the immune system to the ingestion of gluten, which is a protein found in wheat, barley and rye.
+Celiac disease is an autoimmune disorder that results from the response of the immune system to the ingestion of gluten, which is a protein found in wheat, barley, and rye.
 This immune response causes inflammation and damage to the small intestine that can ultimately lead to malnutrition and poor health.
-The genes which must be present in order for celiac disease to develop are inherited; therefore it is found to occur at a significantly higher rate among first-degree relatives (parents, children, and siblings) of those who have the condition.
+The genes responsible for the development of celiac disease are inherited; therefore it is found to occur at a significantly higher rate among first-degree relatives (parents, children, and siblings) of those who have the condition.
 The only treatment for celiac disease is lifelong adherence to a gluten-free diet.
 The removal of gluten from the diet is a highly effective treatment that allows the small intestine to heal, leading to normal absorption of nutrients.

 Nutrients of concern:

 Nutritional imbalances may exist among children with celiac disease and can occur for a number of reasons.
 Primary causes are the inability to absorb certain nutrients due to damage of the small intestine (until the intestine has had a chance to heal) and the lack of enriched grain products consumed on a gluten-free diet.
 The following nutrient deficiencies may be associated with celiac disease: thiamin, riboflavin, niacin, folate, calcium, magnesium, iron, vitamin B12, vitamin A, vitamin D, vitamin E, and vitamin K. Talk to your doctor or registered dietitian if you are concerned about potential nutritional deficiencies in your child.
 A dietitian can provide suggestions on gluten-free foods which contain nutrients of concern.
 If supplements are recommended, be sure to confirm that they are gluten-free.

 For more information about the gluten-free diet, go to the Resources section of the GIG website, www.gluten.org.